-NCM (Nursing Care Manager Bundaleer Lodge) RSM (Residential Services Manager) Human Resources Officer Director bundaleerlodge@bigpond.com rsm@algesterlodge.com hr.bundaleer@bigpond.com lmsd@bigpond.com.au
+NCM (Nursing Care Manager Bundaleer Lodge) bundaleerlodge@bigpond.com RSM (Residential Services Manager Algester) Human Resources Officer Director rsm@algesterlodge.com hr.bundaleer@bigpond.com lmsd@bigpond.com.au

 - (b) All complaints are investigated and processed and the person advised of the outcome. - (c) Each resident/relative has the right to exercise their right, provided it does not infringe on the rights of other people.